anemoneflower/OPARTS/README.md

 (optional) Edit the `media-server/config.js` file according to your needs and replace the `ssl/key.pem ssl/cert.pem` certificates with your own.

+# Special User

+There are special users who have permission to some function.
+- `cpsAdmin` : Manage user invite, start meeting function.
+- `Writer1`, `Writer2` : Minute writer.
+Other users only can see the updated minutes from `Writer`.

 # Deployment

 To enable video conferencing from other than `localhost`, replace `announcedIP` in `media-server/config.js` with your public ip address of the server and modify the port you want to serve it in.